Car problems Renault

 Renault Espace Renault Espace

-Renault Captur – popular crossover with focus on transmission issues
+Renault Captur – popular crossover with focus on the gearbox

-The Renault Captur is a popular crossover, but it has a number of specific problems.
+The Renault Captur is a popular crossover, but it has a number of specific issues.
 The automatic gearbox in particular is a frequent source of complaints.
-Jerky gearchanges and hesitation when pulling away are common.
-Sometimes a gearbox software update offers relief.
-In other cases, a mechanical repair is needed.
+Jerky gear changes and hesitation when pulling away are often mentioned.
+Sometimes a gearbox software update brings improvement.
+In other cases a mechanical repair is required.
 Faults in the infotainment system also occur.
-If you notice that the transmission is not operating smoothly, have the car read out at a garage in good time.
+Have the car read out at a garage in good time if you notice that the gearbox is not operating smoothly.

 Read more: Renault Captur

-Renault Zoe – electric pioneer and EV-specific issues
+Renault Zoe – electric pioneer with EV-specific issues

 As one of the first popular electric cars, the Renault Zoe also has its own EV-specific problems.
-Charging issues, where the car refuses to charge at a public charge point or at home, are a familiar phenomenon.
+Charging issues, where the car refuses to charge at a public charge point or at home, are a known phenomenon.
 Software faults in the Battery Management System (BMS) can lead to an incorrect range display.
-A warning such as 'electric motor fault' can sometimes be resolved with a software update.
-It is important to know what steps to take if charging does not start.
+A message such as 'electric motor fault' is sometimes resolved with a software update.
+It is important to know which steps to take when charging does not start.

 Read more: Renault Zoe

-‘ The key card was a notorious source of failures, as was the start/stop system. ’
+‘ The key card was an infamous source of faults, as was the start/stop system. ’

-Renault Laguna – older mid-size model with well-known weaknesses
+Renault Laguna – older mid-size car with known weaknesses

-The Renault Laguna, particularly the second generation, struggled with a reputation for electronic problems.
-The key card was a notorious source of failures, as was the start/stop system.
+The Renault Laguna, especially the second generation, struggled with a reputation for electronic problems.
+The key card was an infamous source of faults, as was the start/stop system.
 The suspension and turbodiesel engines were also prone to defects.
 Considering a used Laguna?
-Then check the full service history.
-Make sure any modifications or recall work have been carried out.
+Then check the complete service history.
+Make sure that any modifications or recall actions have been carried out.

 Read more: Renault Laguna